-Melorheostosis (also known as Leri disease) is an uncommon mesenchymal dysplasia manifesting as regions of sclerosing bone with a characteristic dripping wax appearance or flowing candle wax appearance 1-2.
+Melorheostosis, also known as Leri disease, is an uncommon mesenchymal dysplasia manifesting as regions of sclerosing bone with a characteristic dripping wax appearance or flowing candle wax appearance.

 There is no recognised familial predisposition 3.

-The condition, especially in childhood, is usually asymptomatic, with the condition diagnosed as an incidental finding on radiographs obtained for another purpose 1,3.
-When melorheostosis does manifest clinically, the most common presentation is of joint contracture or pain.
-This is more common in adults 3.
+The condition, especially in childhood, is usually asymptomatic, being diagnosed as an incidental finding on radiographs obtained for another purpose 1,3.
+When melorheostosis does manifest clinically, the most common presentation is of joint contracture or pain, which are more common in adults 3.

 - sclerodermic skin changes: thickening and fibrosis of overlying skin